 Learn more about this ranking by reading our most focused methodology.

 Every student who is interested in Mechanical Engineering has to look into Rose - Hulman Institute of Technology.
-A preferred major for undergrads, there are approximately 186 individuals enrolled in this program at .
+At Rose - Hulman Institute of Technology, 31.1% of undergrads major in ME.
 Located in Terre Haute, Indiana, this college is a strong final choice for students who enjoy the joy of a major city.

-Michigan Technological University is among your top options if you want to study Mechanical Engineering.
-ME is a fairly popular major at Michigan Technological University exceeding 251 graduations in 2016.
-This is a tremendous option for students who like the beauty of a simple college town.
+Clarkson University is among your top options if you want to study Mechanical Engineering.
+ME is a popular choice at Clarkson University with over 172 graduations in 2018.
+Students who like a more relaxed life will value the school's position in the compact town of Potsdam, New York.